 STRATEGY B.1: Adhere to formal enrollment management plan.

-Output:Activities associated with enrollment management plan.Efficiency:2% increase in enrollment.Explanatory:Contingent on new funding.
+Output: Activities associated with enrollment management plan.
+Explanatory: 2% increase in enrollment.
+Explanatory: Contingent on new funding.
 GOAL C: Develop and encourage student leadership.

 OBJECTIVE C.1.
 Continue to promote facilitate and provide opportunities for leadership development of students.
 Outcome: Students will be prepared for leadership roles in their places of employment and community.

 STRATEGY C.1: Provide leadership experience for students each semester either on or off campus.
 Output: Provide leadership training opportunities for students.

-Efficiency: Increase percentage of student leaders active in student
+Efficiency: Increase percentage of student leaders active in student organizations. opportunities.

-organizations.

-opportunities.

-Explanatory: Contingent on new funding.